 Employment-Based Green Cards - Application Process

-After you have received a suitable job offer from a U.S. employer (if you need a job offer under your prospective category of lawful permanent residence), getting a U.S. green card is a multistage process.
-Here, we'll provide an overview.
+As a foreign national who has received a suitable job offer from a U.S. employer (assuming you need a job offer under your prospective category of lawful permanent residence), getting a U.S. green card is a multistage process.
+Here, we'll provide an overview of the various steps required under U.S. immigration law, and the usual timeline for completion.

 Basic Steps to Receiving U.S. Lawful Permanent Residence Based on Employment

-• Your prospective employer requests what's called a prevailing wage determination (PWD) from the U.S. Department of Labor, using the online FLAG system.
-The PWD is the Department of Labor's formal ruling as to how much money is normally paid to people in jobs like the one you've been offered.
+• Your prospective U.S. employer requests what’s called a prevailing wage determination (PWD) from the U.S. Department of Labor, using the online FLAG system.
+The PWD is the Department of Labor’s formal ruling as to how much money is normally paid to people in jobs like the one you’ve been offered, in the geographic area where the job is located.
 The PWD will typically expire within a year or less, so it will be important to recruit for and file the PERM labor certification soon after the PWD is issued.

-• Your employer advertises and recruits for the job you've been offered and ultimately determines (in good faith) that there are no qualified U.S. workers available and willing to take the job.
+• Your prospective employer advertises and recruits for the job you’ve been offered, interviews applicants who meet the job criteria, and ultimately determines (in good faith) that there are no qualified U.S. workers available and willing to take the job.

-• Your employer files a PERM labor certification application online, using the electronic USDOL Form 9089.
+• Your employer files a PERM labor certification application online, using the electronic USDOL Form 9089 (again on the FLAG website).

-• You wait the several months that the DOL will take to adjudicate the PERM labor certification application, and mail the certified PERM application to your employer (this time frame can extend up to a year if the DOL chooses your PERM application for audit).
+• You wait the many months that the DOL will take to adjudicate the PERM labor certification application, and mail the certified PERM application to your employer.
+This time frame can extend by even more months if the DOL chooses your PERM application for audit.

 • Within 180 days of the PERM labor certification approval, your employer prepares and files a petition using Form I-140, issued by U.S. Citizenship and Immigration Services (USCIS).